LorenzoAlluminio/blockchain-based-identity-management/docs/Usage.md

 bash bootstrap.sh -sb
 ```

 Now you can launch the `semproj_net` network.
-It is a realistic network composed of 5 organization, each one with 2 nodes and 1 orderer node.
+It is a realistic network composed of 5 organization, each one with 2 peer nodes, 1 orderer node and a CA.

 5. Launch the network with `./byfn.sh up`.
 The script will load the chaincodes and perform all the setup operations.
 If it gives permissions error grant permissions recursively to the chaincode folder like this: